mck5678/HabitTracker/README.md

 The Social Kindness Habit Tracker is a simple habit tracking application built in Python.
-The program runs in the terminal and allows users to add habits, list existing habits, and mark habits as completed.
+The program runs in the terminal and allows users to show habits, mark them as completed and view existing streaks.
 All data is saved in a JSON file so habits and completion dates persist between sessions.

 The app was created for a university portfolio project focusing on clean backend logic, object-oriented programming, and a functional command-line interface.

-The main features include:
+The main features are:
-- Creating new habits with a name and periodicity
+- Showing all predefined habits with name and periodicity
-- Displaying all habits in the program
-- Marking habits as completed
+- Marking a habit as completed with date and time
-- Automatic saving and loading of habit data
+- Viewing the current streak for each habit
-- Storing all data in a habits.json file
+- Saving all habit data and completion timestamps into a habits.json file to keep progress between sessions

 How to run the project:
 1. Make sure Python 3 is installed on the system.